n1klasD/katacoda-scenarios/Datawarehouse/step4.md

 # Insert JSON into table

 Now we will insert three rows into our *literature* table, a book, a paper and a website.
-This is done using the standard insert syntax
+This is done using the standard insert syntax.
+This contains our custom JSON document.

 First we have to insert the book: